 Do you need equipment?
 If so, what kind?

-– Reliable computer, High speed Internet connection or Do you need specialised software?
+A reliable computer with high speed internet connection is essential.
+Do you need specialised software?

 How much money do you need to establish your business?

-There are a plethora of web hosting companies to choose from and they are not created equal so you need to do your research in order to ensure that you are choosing the right one.
+There are a plethora of web hosting companies to choose from.
+However, they are not created equally, so you need to do your research to ensure that you are choosing the right one.
 Remember that your business will only ever be as great as the web hosting company you choose, so choose wisely!
 Whatever you do, don’t base your entire decision on the cost alone.
 While you will obviously want to automatically sign up with the lowest-priced of the bunch, you also need to consider the following: